eric-esoteric/eric-esoteric/README.md

 - **Full EN/RU localization + self-healing build** — Every string routes through `jh_i18n.py` with named variable substitution, switching at runtime. `build_exe.py` patches import paths before PyInstaller bundles the executable; `jh_version.py` is the single source of truth for version strings across window titles, `.exe` VERSIONINFO, and the UI.

+Now on v3.1.1, with a 6-provider AI cascade (added OpenRouter), a full concurrency/reliability audit, and standalone operation — the Chrome extension was dropped entirely in v3.0.0 in favor of the same global-hotkey capture engine that now powers all three apps in the suite.

+---

+### Lingo Hunter AI — Translate in Place, No Tab-Switching
+> *Type in any language.
+Hit a hotkey.
+It's translated — in place, instantly.*

+**The problem:** A Slack DM, a job-board comment, a line in a game's chat — right now translating any of it means selecting the text, alt-tabbing to a browser, pasting into a translator, waiting, copying the result, and pasting it back, hoping the formatting survived.

+**What I shipped:**

+- **Zero-selection capture** — Type your message anywhere, hit the hotkey (`Ctrl+Shift+Z` by default).
+No selecting, no mouse: the app grabs everything in the active field, translates it, and pastes it straight back in place.
+- **Works in any app** — Any focused text field, any application.
+No allow-list, no per-site integration.
+- **Same 5-cloud + 2-local failover engine** as the rest of the suite (Gemini, OpenAI, Anthropic, DeepSeek, OpenRouter, plus Ollama/LM Studio) — if one provider is slow or out of quota, the next takes over mid-sentence, invisibly.
+- **"Expressive" mode** — most translation tools quietly sand slang and tone down to something safe and corporate; Expressive translates as-is.
+A "Standard" mode is there when you want the safer default instead.
+- **Bring your own key, own traffic** — talks directly to the provider you configure.
+No middleman server relaying or logging messages.
+- **One settings panel** — target language (with starred favorites for one-click switching), hotkey, provider, and per-provider failover order, all in a single screen.
+Two built-in themes.

+This is the translation layer that the rest of the suite is built to hand off to — the same engine, repointed, is what became Code Hunter AI below.

+---

+### Code Hunter AI — Natural Language to Working Code, In Place
+> *Type what you want in plain English.
+Highlight it.
+Hit one key.
+Watch it turn into working code — right where your cursor is.*

+**The problem:** You know exactly what you need — "quicksort," "a rate limiter," "parse this date string" — but still have to alt-tab to a chat window, describe it, wait, copy the answer, alt-tab back, and paste it in, hoping it's not wrapped in three paragraphs of explanation you didn't ask for.

+**What I shipped:**

+- **Selection-scoped, never file-scoped** — Code Hunter AI acts only on text you've deliberately selected — it never grabs "the current paragraph" or an entire file, which is what makes it safe to run inside a real IDE with a real codebase open.
+- **Code back, nothing else** — By default the response is code and only code: no comments, no docstrings, no "Here's how this works!" preamble.
+An anti-mirror / no-hallucination system prompt stops the model from echoing the request back unchanged or inventing unrequested features.
+A comment-detection backstop catches any model that adds comments despite "Code only" mode.
+- **Rebuilt from Lingo Hunter AI's engine** — same multi-provider failover, hotkey capture, tray and theme system, repointed at a different job: turning a natural-language request into working code in the language you pick, instead of translating between human languages.
+- **16 target languages** out of the box — Python, JavaScript, TypeScript, Java, C#, C++, C, Go, Rust, PHP, Ruby, Swift, Kotlin, SQL, Bash, HTML/CSS — or type in anything else.
+- **Independent provider and key from Lingo Hunter** — pointed at a more powerful model on its own key, so cheap translation and heavyweight code generation never compete for the same quota.

 ---

 ## Engineering Approach